eherra/catebook/README.md

 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/frontpage.png" witdth="827%" height="519">

 ### Searching for other cates
-From the navigation bar you can "Search profile" link, and after pressing you will be direceted to **page below:**
+If you want to search for other cates from the platform, press "Search profile" from navigation bar and you will be direceted to **page below:**
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/searchpage.png" witdth="827%" height="519">

 From the page you can search for Cates around the platform by their cate name.